peilinye/tp/docs/UserGuide.md

 Format: `room ROOM_NUMBER [MORE_ROOM_NUMBERS]`

 Example:
+* `room 005 010`
-* `room 001 002`
+* `room 003`

-The image below is an example of how part of the application interface may look when the command `room 001 002` is executed.
+The image below is an example of how part of the application interface looks when the command `room 001 002` is executed.
 ![room001002](images/Room001002.png)

 #### Listing all rooms : `list rooms`

-Shows a list of all rooms in Trace2Gather.
-If you were searching for a room earlier using the `room` command, using `list rooms` will yield you the full list of rooms, and will be displayed in the `Rooms` panel.
-This is illustrated in the screenshot below, after the execution of the `list rooms` command.<br/>
+Shows the list of all rooms in Trace2Gather.
+If you were searching for a room using the `room` command earlier, using `list rooms` would yield you the full list of rooms, and it would be displayed in the `Rooms` panel.
+This is illustrated in the screenshot below after the execution of the `list rooms` command.<br/>

 ![ListRoomsCommand](images/ListRooms.png)